Manager tip sheet – performance evaluations

 - Ask employees to self-evaluate – Feedback from employees on their own performance provides their perspective and a starting point for the performance discussion.

-- Seek feedback from key co-workers – This provides a full picture of interactions.
+- Seek feedback from key co-workers – This can also be done in Workday and provides a full picture of interactions.
+Examples of questions to ask of co-workers:

 - Consider the degree of difficulty in assignments – Is this the same work as in the past or something newly acquired?
 Has their work expanded in scope or amount of responsibility?